edsu/inkdroid.org/_posts/2024-10-20-pincushion.md

 The pincushion tool is a working prototype, that will hopefully guide how to provide user data.
 But we are looking to the Flickr Data Lifeboat project to see if there are any emerging practices for how to create these archive downloads.
 A few things that we are thinking about:

+1. It would be great to have client-side search option using [Pagefind](https://pagefind.app/) or something like it?
 1. Can we enhance our HTML files with RDFa or Microdata to express metadata in a machine readable way?
 2. What types of structural metadata, such as a manifest, should we include to indicate the completeness and validity of the data?
 3. To what degree does it make sense to include other people's content in an archive, for example someone's comments on your pins, or pins that have been added to your collection?